 Hi, my name is Katie!
 I am a 30-something-year-old Michigan native with an eye for fashion and a passion for saving money.
-I am the wife of an airline pilot and the mom of my 2 little ones, Jack and Anna.
+I am the wife of an airline pilot and the proud mom of two adorable children, Jack and Anna.
 I have a bachelor’s degree in Child Development and I spent 10 years working in early childhood education.
 I now consider myself retired from the field as I stay home with my family and pursue new adventures.

-Everything changed for me when I started writing this blog.
-Instead of dwelling on not being able to shop as much and buy new clothes, I decided to get creative with what I already had in my closet.
-I started to thrift shop and find ways to update my wardrobe without spending much money.
-As the years went on I decided to be more intentional with my purchases and only buy clothes that I really love.
-I’m still learning as I go and making improvements every day, but I feel that I have created a wardrobe full of clothes that I absolutely love to wear.
+But everything changed when I started this blog.
+Instead of feeling down about not being able to shop a lot or buy new clothes, I got creative with what I already had in my closet.
+I discovered the joy of thrift shopping and found ways to update my wardrobe without spending much money.
+As time went on, I became more mindful about my purchases, only buying clothes that I truly loved.
+I’m still learning and improving every day, but now I have a wardrobe full of clothes that I absolutely adore.

-Here at Thrifty Wife Happy Life, you will find a mix of thrifted clothes and clothes from affordable retailers.
-I believe that money can’t buy you style.
-Fashion is something that everyone can enjoy, no matter how big or small your budget is.
-I want other women to feel good about themselves in every outfit that they wear.
-I hope you can take some outfit ideas with you and feel inspired to step up your everyday style!
+At Thrifty Wife Happy Life, you’ll find a mix of thrifted pieces and affordable fashion finds.
+I truly believe that style isn’t about how much money you have.
+Fashion is something that anyone can enjoy, no matter their budget.
+I want to help other women feel great about themselves in every outfit they wear.
+I hope you can get some outfit inspiration here and feel inspired to step up your everyday style!

-Besides blogging and fashion, I enjoy spending time with family and friends, a warm day at the beach, listening to a good podcast, any food with cheese on it, drinking coffee, and a good craft beer!
+Aside from blogging and fashion, I enjoy spending time with my family and friends, soaking up the sun at the beach, listening to interesting podcasts, indulging in anything with cheese, sipping coffee, and treating myself to a good craft beer.